 Also Read: A Few Extra Miles to Khuri Desert

 The Shikar Dinner –The name itself sounded quite intriguing to me.
 I had no idea how it would turn out to be until I experienced it.
 If I have to select my best moment at Mihir Garh, apart from everything I had so far, my pick will undoubtedly be the Shikar dinner.

 This signature experience takes you back to the bygone era when Shikar or hunting was considered to be the sport of the day.
 And after a successful hunting session, it was being celebrated in the wilderness under the moonlight in the desert.
 I felt as if I was re-living those hunting days of a Maharaja when I was taken to the middle of the desert on a full moon night.

 Also Read: Pushkar Fair: A Colourful Carnival

-Travelling on the camel cart, led by the man with a lantern, with the sound of camel bells creating a rhythm and the dazzling moon at its glorious best, I wanted to lose myself to the magical aura of the desert.
-How I wish to conspire to freeze that moment for ever.
+Traveling on the camel cart, led by the man with a lantern, with the sound of camel bells creating a rhythm and the dazzling moon at its glorious best, I wanted to lose myself to the magical aura of the desert.
+How I wish to conspire to freeze that moment forever.

 As soon as I reached the location for the Shikar Dinner, I was welcomed with the soulful song and dance performances by the Kalbalia dancers and folk artists and the delicious barbecues with the glow of the bonfire.
-The heartfelt songs, graceful dance performances and an endless conversation with the guests made me loose count of the hours.
+The heartfelt songs, graceful dance performances, and endless conversations with the guests made me lose count of the hours.